FreshRSS/FreshRSS/docs/en/users/06_Fever_API.md

 ### Debugging

-If nothing helps and your clients still misbehaves, add these lines to the start of `fever.api`:
+If nothing helps and your client is still misbehaving, you can add the following lines to the beginning of the `fever.api` file to determine the cause of the problems:

 ```php
 file_put_contents(__DIR__ . '/fever.log', $_SERVER['HTTP_USER_AGENT'] . ': ' . json_encode($_REQUEST) .
 PHP_EOL, FILE_APPEND);